Michigan, Washington state impose severe COVID-19 restrictions as U.S. infections soar

 Klain said there had been no formal contact between Biden’s advisory panel and the White House Coronavirus Task Force, which requires transition authorization from the General Services Administration.

-Biden’s team this week planned to meet with Pfizer Inc, which last week released positive initial data on its experimental COVID-19 vaccine, and other drugmakers, Klain said.
+Biden’s team this week planned to meet with Pfizer Inc, which last week released positive initial data on its experimental novel coronavirus vaccine, and other drugmakers, Klain said.

 “The better way to think about these safety restrictions is more a dial that we turn up and down depending on severity” in a given area, he said.

-Reporting by Susan Heavey and David Shepardson; additional reporting by Michelle Price, Nathan Layne, Sarah N. Lynch, Linda So and Anurag Maan; Writing by David Lawder; Editing by Bill Berkrot and Diane Craft
+Reporting by Susan Heavey and David Shepardson; additional reporting by Michelle Price, Nathan Layne, Sarah N. Lynch, Linda So and Anurag Maan; Writing by David Lawder; Editing by Bill Berkrot, Diane Craft, Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.